Money School

 We would like to thank Money School’s ever-growing class of participants and graduates for continually reshaping the program with their insight and experience, the Economic Security Task Force of the Massachusetts Rural Domestic and Sexual Violence Project of the Department of Public Health for its valuable feedback and assistance, and our community of Money School presenters, coaches, volunteers, donors, and champions for their tremendous support.

-With special thanks to Guardian Life InsuranceGreylock Federal Credit UnionBerkshire Bank Foundation, Mill Town Foundation, Jewish Women’s Foundation of the Berkshires, the Nancy Brown Memorial Fund, and the Lee Bank Foundation for their support.
+With special thanks to Guardian Life InsuranceGreylock Federal Credit UnionBerkshire Bank Foundation, Mill Town Foundation, Jewish Women’s Foundation of the Berkshires, Women’s Fund of Western Massachusetts and the Nancy Brown Memorial Fund for their support.